Learning to Compose Representations of Different Encoder Layers towards Improving Compositional Generalization: Analysis

-As mentioned in Section~\ref{sec:met}, the Transformer encoder contains two sub-layers.
-We assume that sub-layers may consist of language information in different aspects, which may produce better generalization results.
-Therefore, we show curiosity about whether composing all encoder layers’ or sub-layers’ information is more beneficial to CG, and which sub-layers' information affects the model’s ability of CG to a greater extent.
+As mentioned in Section~\ref{sec:met}, the Transformer encoder layer consists of two sub-layers.
+We assume that sub-layers may contain language information in different aspects, which may produce better generalization results.
+Therefore, we are curious about whether composing different encoder layers’ or sub-layers’ information is more beneficial to CG.
 In this experiment, we investigate its influence on CoGnition.
-Specifically, we train \textsc{CompoSition} to compose representations outputted by either Equation~\ref{eq5} or~\ref{eq6} or a combination of both appropriately.
+Specifically, we train \textsc{CompoSition} to compose representations outputted by either Eq.~\ref{eq5} or~\ref{eq6} or a combination of both dynamically.
 Results are presented in Table~\ref{table:t4}.
-We observe certain improvements (\textbf{-6.2\%} and \textbf{-5.8\%} $~$CTER$_{\mathrm{Inst}}$) when separately composing SA- and FF-level representations, where SA and FF denote representations outputted by Equation~\ref{eq5} and~\ref{eq6} respectively.
-It suggests that syntactic and semantic information brought by SA or FF is different, and can improve generalization performance respectively.
-Furthermore, the combination of both them brings further improvement (\textbf{-8.0\%} $~$CTER$_{\mathrm{Inst}}$), which illustrates that source information in different sub-layers are complementary and have cumulative gains.
-In addition, it is clear that \textsc{CompoSition}-FF is slightly better than \textsc{CompoSition}-SA.
-The underlying reason we consider is that the representation after passing into the feed-forward sub-layer is more abstract, which instead lacks part of the relevant information, leading even a little performance degradation.
+We observe certain improvements (\textbf{-6.2\%} and \textbf{-5.8\%}$~$CTER$_{\mathrm{Inst}}$) when separately composing SA- and FF-level representations, where SA and FF denote representations outputted by Eq.~\ref{eq5} and~\ref{eq6} respectively.
+Furthermore, the combination of both them brings further improvement (\textbf{-8.0\%}$~$CTER$_{\mathrm{Inst}}$), which illustrates that the information in different encoder sub-layers is complementary and has cumulative gains.
+It also suggests that syntactic and semantic information brought by SA or FF is similar, but slightly different~\cite{li2020shallow}, and can improve generalization performance respectively.
+It can be seen that the results of \textsc{CompoSition}-SA and \textsc{CompoSition}-FF presented in Table~\ref{table:t4} are basically the same, and the improvements brought by the combination of both them is relatively moderate.